Grumpy Old Men (film): Production

-The screenplay of Grumpy Old Men was written by Mark Steven Johnson, a film student at Winona State University (Minnesota).
+The screenplay of Grumpy Old Men was written by Mark Steven Johnson while working as a secretary at Orion Pictures.
 John Davis and Richard C. Berman pitched Johnson's script to Bill Gerber.
-Johnson envisioned the screenplay to star Jack Lemmon, Walter Matthau, and Sophia Loren.
+Johnson envisioned the screenplay to star Jack Lemmon, Walter Matthau and Sophia Loren.
 Matthau was initially hesitant to accept the role but was convinced by Lemmon and his son Charles Matthau.
 Ann-Margret was cast as the love interest, but Loren would be cast in the sequel.
-During pre-production the script was also rewritten to be more comedic than originally envisioned.
+During pre-production, the script was rewritten to be more comedic than originally envisioned.

 The cast and crew arrived in Minnesota in January 1993 but had to wait to start shooting until February 2 because of a lack of snowfall.
-Interior scenes were filmed at the Paisley Park Studios while St. Paul, Faribault, and Center City doubled as Wabasha.
+Interior scenes were filmed at Paisley Park Studios, while St. Paul, Faribault and Center City doubled as Wabasha.
 The ice-shanty scenes were shot on Lake Rebecca.
 Filming wrapped on June 23, 1993, after a delay of several months when Matthau contracted pneumonia while filming a fight scene with Lemmon in subzero temperatures.

 Release

-Grumpy Old Men was one of the biggest surprise hits of the year at the time of its release.
+Grumpy Old Men was one of the biggest surprise hits of the year.
 The film opened on December 25, 1993, with a weekend gross of $3,874,911.
-However, its numbers gradually became stronger, grossing $70 million in the United States and Canada, well above its budget of $35 million.
+It went on to earn $70 million in the United States and Canada, well above its budget of $35 million.
 The film was released in the United Kingdom on May 27, 1994.
-It grossed $10.4 million internationally for a worldwide total of $80.5 million.
+It grossed $10.4 million internationally, for a worldwide total of $80.5 million.
+The film earned an additional $40 million upon its release on home video.